sneekz85cat/notes/README.md

 # 2024-03-08
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
 Always strive to write clean, readable code that follows best practices and is easy to maintain.
 Don't be afraid to ask for help or to learn from your mistakes.
 Remember that continuous learning and adaptation are the keys to success in the ever-changing world of programming.

+# 2024-03-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this means that writing clean, readable, and maintainable code is a hallmark of expertise.
+Strive to create solutions that are not just functional but also easy to understand and adapt for future needs.
+Remember that less complexity often leads to fewer bugs and easier scalability."

+"Also, 'Premature optimization is the root of all evil.' - Donald Knuth.
+This highlights that while performance is crucial, over-optimizing early on can lead to convoluted code and harder maintenance.
+Instead, focus first on getting the logic right, then optimize where necessary based on data and profiling results."